Are you new to blogging?

 Have you been blogging for long and fallen victim to some of the blogging traps out there?

-Here are thirteen quick blogging tips I’m recommending to get you started, to become a better blogger, and to avoid those traps.
+I recommend thirteen quick blogging tips to get you started, become a better blogger, and avoid those traps.

 1. It’s all about me